 We have been enhancing our station’s contesting hardware and software recently.
 These enhancements included the addition of a microHAM MK2R+ SO2R interface the week before the contest.

-Anita (AB1QB) used N1MM as part of the 2013 CQ WPX RTTY Contest a few weeks back so we had some experience with it prior to this contest.
-N1MM presents a lot of information and I configured it to display various pieces of information on two different monitors.
-The picture above shows the N1MM setup on my left monitor during the contest.
+Anita (AB1QB) used N1MM as part of the 2013 CQ WPX RTTY Contest a few weeks back, so we had some experience with it prior to this contest.
+N1MM presents a lot of information, and I configured it to display various information on two monitors.
+The picture above shows the N1MM on my left monitor during the contest.
 This screen is the primary one that I used to operate.
 It contains the logging and control windows for both VFOs on my Icom IC-7800 (lower left), the spotting cluster data and band maps for the same (upper left and center tall vertical windows), and the Super Check Partial call sign checking window and my contest score window (to the right of the two logging windows).
 The final two windows on this monitor are the control window for our rotators (Ham Radio Deluxe, upper right) and N1MM’s cluster telnet window (lower right).

 The N1MM setup on my right monitor displays statistics and results for my contest operations.
-The windows here include my contest QSO rates (upper left), map of multipliers (countries) worked by band (upper right), the logged calls during the contest (lower right) and my QSO rate and score statistics throughout the contest shown graphically (lower right).
+The windows here include my contest QSO rates (upper left), map of multipliers (countries) worked by Band (upper right), the logged calls during the contest (lower right), and my QSO rate and score statistics throughout the contest shown graphically (lower right).
 The graphical contest statistics are provided by a program called Athena.

 So how did the contest go?
-Well, I operated for about 40 of the 48 hours of the available contest time.
+I operated for about 40 of the 48 hours of the available contest time.
 The following shows my final “claimed” score for the contest.

 One of my goals in every contest is to work as many DX stations as I can towards various DX awards.
 This contest was also my best effort to date in this area.
 The picture above shows the final set of multipliers (these are DXCC entities, think of these mostly as countries) during the contest.
-At the 24 hour point, I had worked 100 DXCC entities, effectively earning a Phone DXCC Award in 24 hours.
+At the 24-hour point, I worked 100 DXCC entities, earning a Phone DXCC Award in 24 hours.
 My final count for the contest was 120 DXCC entities.

 – Fred (AB1OC)